shprintsin/jewish_poland/1765_census/BLB_intoduction.md

-Here is the text with improved formatting, paragraph sorting, and markdown, using *italics* for names and sources:

 **List of Jews and Karaites in the Halych Land and the Trembowla and Kolomyia Districts in the year 1765.**

 Published by